Don’t Get Scammed, Make Your Donation Count (Hurricanes, Fires & Other Natural Disasters)

 No Such Thing As A Quick Fix

-Long term recovery and rebuilding takes years.
+Long-term recovery and rebuilding take years.
 It typically requires help from a wide variety of volunteers and organizations.
-No single charitable organization can address all of a population’s needs after a huge devastation like a hurricane, tsunami, earthquake or fire.
+No single charitable organization can address all of a population’s needs after huge devastations like a hurricane, tsunami, earthquake, or fire.

 This is part of why we see so many different organizations offering disaster relief.
-They all serve different areas of need, and each organization needs support to fulfill their mission.
+They all serve different areas of need, and each organization needs support to fulfill its mission.

 From our Teaching Climate page, this video from Climate Central looks at the way climate conditions can affect vegetation in the West, and what influence this has on wildfires. https://t.co/q2jbsSBLyZ pic.twitter.com/i8C2sqrSbM

 Here are a couple of different reputable sources that have curated lists of highly researched and rated organizations committed to environmental protection efforts and effective action.
 Each organization’s website is a wealth of information on how you can help.

 Nothing Beats Cold Hard Cash

 Sending money to a reputable organization is the best way to help.
 Sending money allows the organizations to distribute the funds how, and where, they are needed.
 They can send experienced professionals out in the field, with the exact supplies needed, in a timely manner.